dignizio-usgs/MDWizard_Source/_Deploy_Software/ReadMe.txt

 The FORT team's ArcToolbox collection (...\GIS_LIBRARY\_FORT_Resources\ArcGIS_ToolBoxes) should also be updated with modified versions of the toolboxes.
 This also provides a nice final test space before re-posting any changed versions to Sciencebase.

+After a tested round of changes are implemented (usually a suite of updates).
+Update the toolbox with a new version # (in ArcGIS description) and repost.

 Post updated, robust versions of software to www.sciencebase.gov/metadatawizard